heydoctor/synaptik/README.md

 import * as stores from './stores';

 /*
-  `stores` may look something like the following.
-The key's will be as identifier's when accessing the store during render.
+  `stores` look something like the following.
+The keys are used as identifier's when accessing the store during render.
   {
     todos: TodoStore,